Reporting seabird mortalities to Adrift Lab

-In November, seabirds began washing up dead and dying on beaches from Byron Bay to Hobart.
+Starting in Oct/Nov (and often continuing until May), seabirds sometimes begin washing up dead/dying on beaches along Australia’s east coast.
 The death of 100s or 1000s of seabirds at one time is referred to as a #MassMortality or #wreck event.
-In Australia, the main species caught up in these events is usually the Short-tailed Shearwater (or 'muttonbird'), though some particularly bad events involve other species too.
+In Australia, the main species caught up in these events is usually the Short-tailed Shearwater (or ‘muttonbird’), though other species can also be involved (while ID is not required as our team will do this for you, we’ve provided a brief guide below for those who are interested).

 WHAT CAN YOU DO?